So, you have too many photos taking up valuable storage on your iPhone, and you want to free up some space by transferring them to your PC?

-Here are some quick and easy fixes to transfer your photos from iPhone to PC without using iTunes, saving storage both on your phone and your computer.
+This article is for you.
+Here, you’ll learn some quick and easy methods to transfer your photos from iPhone to PC without using iTunes.

 Method 1: Windows File Explorer

 - Pros: No extra software is needed, only a USB cable for transferring the photos.

 - Cons: It doesn’t detect all of your photos.